secondl1ght/cipherchat/README.md

 For a full list of dependencies check out the `package.json`.

+## Browser Requirements

+Cipherchat requires the following browser features to be enabled in order to run the app.
+These features are standard across all major browsers.
+However, it is possible that they can be disabled in the browser settings.
+If you receive warnings about missing these features they will have to be adjusted to continue.

+- Service Workers
+- Web Assembly
+- Local Storage
+- IndexedDB

 ## PWA

 Cipherchat is a Progressive Web App that can be installed on many devices and uses native features.